• Skip to primary navigation

 Pro tips and recipe notes

-• Need to make it dairy-free?
+• Dairy-Free Love: Need to make it dairy-free?
 No problem.
-Instead of butter, use a dairy-free butter substitute like Earth Balance.
+Swap that butter for a dairy-free alternative like Earth Balance.
+The creamy factor will still be there, minus the dairy.

 Gluten Free Stuffing

 There you go.
-A delicious homemade stuffing to serve amongst your traditional side dishes.
+An easy homemade savory gluten free stuffing with herbs and veggies to serve nestled among all the other festive dishes.
 And the best part is, it’s gluten-free.

-I hope you have a happy Thanksgiving and get to enjoy a lot of your traditional favorite foods.
-Enjoy precious time with your family and friends.
+I hope you have a fantastic Thanksgiving and get to enjoy enjoy precious time with your family and friends.
 Happy Thanksgiving from our family to yours!

 More Thanksgiving recipes